 The Centre for Global Health Research takes a world-leading approach to measuring the global burden of disease, prioritising investments in global health, influencing governance structures and processes, and innovating for global health.

 The Centre for Medical Informatics focuses on the interdisciplinary study of designing, developing and using information technology solutions in healthcare.

 The Centre for Population Health Sciences (CPHS) draws together researchers, clinicians and practitioners from public health, primary care, biomedical and social sciences with expertise in epidemiology, statistics and modelling, sociology, social policy, psychology, economics, geography, health promotion, nursing and medicine.

-Find details of our postgraduate programmes.
 We offer taught degrees both on-campus and online, and research degrees.

 Read more on the ECTU website.

 The Usher Institute includes staff based within the Farr Institute.

 Professor Andrew Morris is Chairman and Centre Director, Farr@Scotland.

 The Usher Institute includes staff based within the Administrative Data Research Centre - Scotland.

 Read more on the ADRC-Scotland website.